tuva-health/provider/.github/pull_request_template.md

 ## Checklist before requesting a review
 - [ ] I have updated the version number in dbt_project.yml file to reflect the release number of this PR
-- [ ] I have updated the docs files (by running dbt docs generate/serve and copying the necessary files into the docs folder)
 - [ ] I have commented my code as necessary
 - [ ] I have added at least one Github label to this PR
 - [ ] My code follows style guidelines